 To facilitate easier creation of these multi-dimensional parameter matrices, a helper function generate_param_matrix(...) has been provided.
 This function accepts as input a single value, a vector of values, or a matrix/array of values, and a list of dimensions over which to fill a fully-formed parameter matrix with that input.

-For example, if natural mortality (M) is assumed to be constant across time, age, sex, and space, the following code will create an [nyears, nages, nsexes, nregions] parameter matrix where every value is the same:
+For example, if natural mortality (mort) is assumed to be constant across time, age, sex, and space, the following code will create an [nyears, nages, nsexes, nregions] parameter matrix where every value is the same ( 0.113179 in this case):

 dimension_names <- list(